Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Numerical Simulations

 We start by computing the ground state energy of the antiferromagnetic Heisenberg spin Hamiltonian:

-on a series of lattices: (a) a large one-dimensional 1$\times$100 lattice, (b) a small two-dimensional 4$\times$4 lattice, and (c) a large two-dimensional 10$\times$10 square lattice.
-For the DMRG calculations, we used the {\tt ITensors.jl} software,\cite{fishmanITensorSoftwareLibrary2020} and ordered the sites using the Fiedler vector (taking the coupling matrix as our adjacency matrix), for which we observed faster convergence than with a snake pattern.
+on two lattices: (a) a large one-dimensional 1$\times$100 lattice, and (b) a large two-dimensional 10$\times$10 square lattice.
+For the DMRG calculations, we used the {\tt ITensors.jl} software~\cite{fishmanITensorSoftwareLibrary2020}.
+For 2D square lattices, we used snake pattern to define our MPO Hamiltonian and initial MPS, and ran symmetry number preserved calculations for half-filled state.

 For the vDBF results, we choose the N\'eel state for our reference state $\ket{0101\dots}$.
 Because the form of the projector, $\rho$, and the resulting approximate flow generator (Eq. \ref{eq:dbf_generator}) assume the zero state, we simply transform our initial Hamiltonian by a sequence of $X$ gates so that we can work directly with the zero state: